The Cost of Localization

 - Native speaking employees

 - Via a translation agency

 Each of these methods comes with advantages and disadvantages for companies, with different costs and quality levels.
 Each language will likely also come at a different cost.
-We caution that those who are not being paid often do not feel the incentive to complete translations on time and to a high standard, which is something to consider.
+We caution that people who work for free often don’t feel incentivised to complete translations on time and to a high standard..